 by Lisa Edwards, Parent Coach

-The school year can be very hectic and stressful once every family member has their own schedule filled with various activities.
+The school year is very hectic and stressful once every family member has their own schedule filled with various activities.
 Usually it is left to us to be the chief planner of the household.
-Here are 7 steps that you can take to make school routines simple so that your life can be less stress and you can enjoy every moment!
+Here are 7 steps to make school routines simple so that your life is less stressful and you can enjoy every moment!

 The Biggest Secret

 You don’t have to live a Pinterest life

 Alright, I love Pinterest.
 I mean who doesn’t?
 It is full of awesome recipes, crafts and activities for everyone in your family.
 But sometimes, it can be overwhelming.
 For instance, take a moment and search family command centers.
 I had not even heard of these before, and the pictures are absolutely gorgeous.
 If only, I could be that organized.
 I wish!
 First rule of simplifying…know that you don’t have to live the life on Pinterest.
 It is great for ideas, but then you need to make it work for you.
 The following are 7 basic ideas for you to implement…and it doesn’t need to be perfect.